iGitScor/igitscor.github.io/_posts/2017-02-10-how-to-migrate-front-technologies.md

 {% endhighlight %}

 **The main reason for success is to not stop at the first failure display, due to pixel-perfect design !**

+The success has been achieved especially since the main core, namely the grid, is the same.
+This is the bootstrap grid, which has been simplified to keep only the necessary but the consistency remains unchanged.

 ### Bundle webpack